jncraton/retrieval-augmented-generation/readme.md

 Task
 ----

-Create a chatbot that can answer very basic questions about topics found in questions.
+Create a chatbot that can answer very basic questions about topics found within the questions.
 This should be accomplished using retrieval-augmented generation as described above.

 Note that current language models are limited in the amount of context that they can handle.
 This limit exists for most current models, and the simple models used here can only handle a few hundred words of context.
 In addition, generation will take longer for longer prompts.
-This means that **you should only have one context document supplied for each user question**.
+This means that you should only have one context document supplied for each user question.

 Your application should be able to correctly answer the following questions: